SunnySuite/Sunny.jl/docs/src/parallelism.md

 # Parallelizing Classical Structure Factor Calculations

-Calculating structure factors using classical dynamics is computationally expensive, and Sunny does not currently parallelize these calculations at a fine-grained level.
+Calculating structure factors with classical dynamics is computationally expensive, and Sunny does not currently parallelize these calculations at a fine-grained level.
 However, Julia provides facilities that allow users to run multiple simulations in parallel with only a little extra effort.
 We will look